RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/TransformMover.md

 -   initial_angle_perturb: Control the size of the rotational perturbation by intitial\_perturb.
 The axis will be chosen randomly, and the amount of rotation will be randomly chosen between zero and the given value (in degrees).
 -   rmsd: The maximum RMSD to be sampled away from the starting position. if this option is specified, any move above the specified RMSD will be rejected.
 -   optimize_until_negative: Continue sampling beyond "cycles" if score is positive.
+-   use_constraints: Incorporate constraint scoring into grid scoring.
+Requires a constraint file and weight
+-   cst_fa_file: File to read constraints from.
+Not kept beyond Transform mover
+-   cst_fa_weight: Weight for full atom constraints (Default = 1.0) Not kept beyond Transform mover
+-   ensemble_proteins: File listing additional PDB files to generate scoring grids with
+-   use_main_model: Proceed to next mover using the model provided via in:file:s regardless of which is best scoring

 ##See Also